GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ## Sending data from a Sigfox device

-The integration should now be configured in both Google Cloud Functions and the Sigfox backend.
+The integration should now be configured in both Cloud Functions and the Sigfox backend.

 Verify the `callback_data` Cloud Function with the following steps:

-1. On your development machine console, check that you have a Cloud Pub/Sub subscription, subscribed to the Pub/Sub Topic that your Cloud Functions use.
+1. On your development machine console, check that you have a Pub/Sub subscription, subscribed to the Pub/Sub Topic that your Cloud Functions use.
 Execute the following command:

         $ gcloud pubsub subscriptions list